-- Shredding of green waste by households. - Distribution and installation of more than 200 composters. - Deployment of "Mon Service Déchets" website and app. - Installation of smart waste meters in dustbins. - Collection and recovery of biowaste, differentiated by housing type - Opening of a second-hand store to encourage the donation of unused items, - Count of household refuse and recyclable waste bins to support residents in dealing with their waste.
+- Shredding of green waste by households. - Distribution and installation of more than 200 composters. - Deployment of "Mon Service Déchets" website and app. - Installation of smart waste meters in dustbins. - Collection and recovery of biowaste, differentiated by housing type and activity. - Opening of a second-hand store to encourage the donation of unused items, their repair and reuse. - Count of household refuse and recyclable waste bins to support residents in dealing with their waste.